The Dame Kathleen Ollerenshaw Mathsbombe logo

 What do I have to do and how can I take part?

-Every two weeks a new pair of puzzles will be released, on Wednesday afternoons at 4pm (UK time).
+Every two weeks a new pair of puzzles will be released.
 Each puzzle set contains two mathematical puzzles for you and your team to solve.
 The puzzles span the whole spectrum of mathematics: from fiendish logic puzzles in pure mathematics to applications of mathematics in real-world settings.
 You'll need to keep your wits about you and think 'outside the box': complicated techniques from A-level or computer coding probably won't help you!

 MathsBombe is organised by the Department of Mathematics at The University of Manchester.
 It is the sister competition to the Alan Turing Cryptography Competition.